 How will I pay my rent?

-You will pay your first month’s rent at move in by debit card or bank transfer in advance.
+First month – the remaining three weeks’ worth of rent will be required to have cleared into our account, if you are paying by BACS by the move in date, or you can pay by Debit or Credit Card at the move in appointment.
 On your second and subsequent month’s rent you will need to set up a Standing Order into our Property Power account.
 Please be aware that this is NOT a Direct Debit and will need to be set up and managed by you as the tenant.
 If any changes need to be applied to the payment, you are required to change them directly with your bank.

 You’re rent will need to be paid into our NatWest Client Account which is protected by the CMP (Client Money Protection).
 The account details are above in the section Client Money Protection (CMP).
 They will also be on your Standing Order form.